eigengrau/tts-backup/README.rst

 Requirements & Installation
 ---------------------------

-A Python 3 interpreter is required.
+A Python 3.3 (or newer) interpreter is required.
 For Windows users, the `ActivePython <http://www.activestate.com/activepython/downloads>`__ distribution is recommended.